madgik/exareme2/documentation/algorithms-user-guide.md

 In the highest level, a federated algorithm is composed of three ingredients.
 Local computations, global computations and the algorithm flow.
-A local computation takes places in each local node and usually produces some aggregate of the primary data found in the local node.
-A global computation takes place in a special node called the global node, and usually consolidates the local aggregates into a global aggregate.
-Finally, the algorithm flow is responsible for coordinating these computations and the data exchange between nodes.
+A local computation takes places in each local worker and usually produces some aggregate of the primary data found in the local worker.
+A global computation takes place in a special worker called the global worker, and usually consolidates the local aggregates into a global aggregate.
+Finally, the algorithm flow is responsible for coordinating these computations and the data exchange between workers.

 ## Writing a federated algorithm